Air Bud: Golden Receiver: Plot

-The Timberwolves must now play the championship game without Buddy and are losing terribly.
+The Timberwolves must play the championship game without Buddy and are losing terribly.
 With the help of a chimpanzee who is also held captive, Buddy escapes from Natalya and Popov.
 Buddy and the chimpanzee release all the other captive animals, and they escape.
-Popov and the well-dressed Natalya are ambushed by the chimpanzee, their former captive, in a warehouse; the two criminals are lured into a trap, where the chimpanzee empties a tank of slimy fish guts all over them, knocking them off their feet.
-The Russians slither around in slime and fish guts on the warehouse floor for a moment, trying to regain their feet.
-Following this, the by-now dishevelled Natalya and Popov chase after Buddy in a van, but Patrick rescues Buddy after he saw the fireworks that the escaping animals set off.
-Patrick and Buddy dodge the van and Natalya and Popov eventually crash into a bollard on the pier.
-The impact of the crash sends the two villains hurling out of the open front window of the van and into the deck of a nearby fishing boat, where they become entangled in a net full of fish.
-Unable to escape and now captives themselves, and filthy from having been covered in slimy fish guts earlier, Natalya and Popov are subsequently arrested and placed into the custody of the Russian embassy.
+Popov and Natalya are ambushed by the chimpanzee, their former captive, in a warehouse.
+Following this, they chase after Buddy in a van, but Patrick rescues Buddy after he sees the fireworks that the escaping animals set off.
+Patrick and Buddy dodge the van, and Natalya and Popov crash into a bollard on the pier.
+They are subsequently arrested and placed into the custody of the Russian embassy.

 Patrick then takes Buddy to the game.
-With the help of Buddy, the team catches up, but Buddy is taken out of the game due to a subsequent injury.
+The team catches up, but Buddy is taken out of the game due to an injury.
 The Timberwolves are forced to finish the game without him.
 Due to efforts by Josh and Tom, the Timberwolves win the championship.

-The following day, Josh stops Patrick from leaving on a boat and convinces him to stay with him and his family, and Patrick reluctantly agrees.
-A few months later, the family goes to a Seattle Seahawks pro football game, where Buddy sneaks onto the field and catches the ball.
+The following day, Josh stops Patrick from leaving and convinces him to stay with him and his family.
+A few months later, the family goes to a Seattle Seahawks game, where Buddy sneaks onto the field and catches the ball.

+Production

+Following the release of Air Bud, Keystone Entertainment stated that there were no plans for a sequel as Buddy's right hind leg had been amputated as a result of synovial cell sarcoma.
+However, this turned out to be untrue, as Air Bud: Golden Receiver went into production soon afterward.

+By April 1998, Buddy’s owner, Kevin DiCicco, had a falling out with Keystone and producer Robert Vince.
+DiCicco said the sequel had been made without his involvement and also claimed he had not been paid the percentage of merchandise and profits he was promised for his work on the first film.